The first-year housing application will open on Thursday, April 1. We will email students when the application is available.

 - Before Move-In: Due to high occupancy on campus, there will not be vacancies to change around students after the initial assignment.
 The Residence Life and Housing staff is available over the summer and through the start of the semester to help students navigate building connections with their assigned roommate(s).

 - After Move-In: A room change freeze is active the first three weeks of the semester as housing confirms arrivals and assignments.
 An open room change process (emailed to students and available online) will allow students to request room changes within their assignment living community.
 Please note some communities will remain at high occupancy and room changes may not be an option and staff will assist students in identifying possible room swap opportunities.
 All first-year students seeking a room change for any reason must meet with their Community Director (CD)prior to a change being approved.

 Move-In and Living

-Fall 2020 first-year move-in information will be posted shortly.
+Fall 2021 first-year move-in information will be shared by the end of June.

 Due to summer operations and fall preparations, early move in is not currently available.
 Certain student groups who are required to be on campus early will receive direct correspondence from their sponsoring campus partner.

 Visit our packing list for information on what to bring and what to leave at home.

 2021 mail and package information will be shared by July.
 Items should not be shipped until this information is provided.

 Please visit our Personalize Your Room to learn about a variety of vendor product and services provided to you.